-- 1. Installation must conform to requirements of authority having jurisdiction or, in absence of such requirements, to the National Fuel Gas Code, ANSI Z223.1/NFPA 54. - 2.
-Where required by authority having jurisdiction, installation must conform to the Standard for Controls and Safety Devices for Automatically fired Boilers, ANSI/ASME CSD-1. - 3.
-Boiler series is classified as Category I. Vent installation shall be in accordance with "Venting of Equipment," of the National Fuel Gas Code, ANSI Z223.1/NFPA 54, or applicable provisions of local building codes. - 4.
+- 1. Installation must conform to requirements of authority having jurisdiction or, in absence of such requirements, to the National Fuel Gas Code, ANSI Z223.1/NFPA 54 - 2.
+Where required by authority having jurisdiction, installation must conform to the Standard for Controls and Safety Devices for Automatically fired Boilers, ANSI/ASME CSD-1. - This boiler series is classified as Category I. Vent installation shall be in accordance with "Venting of Equipment", of the National Fuel Gas Code, ANSI Z223.1/NFPA 54, or applicable provisions of local building codes. - 4.
 Boiler has met safe lighting and other performance criteria with gas manifold and control assembly on boiler per latest revision of ANSI Z21.13/CGA 4.9. - 5.
 Install such that gas ignition system components are protected from water (dripping, spraying, rain, etc.) during appliance operation and service, (circulator replacement, condensate trap, control replacement, etc.). - 6.
 Locate boiler on level, solid base as near chimney as possible and centrally located with respect to heat distribution system as practical. - 7.
 Verify you have the right size boiler before starting installation.
 See rating and capacity table. - 8.
 When installed in utility room, door should be wide enough to allow largest boiler part to enter, or to permit replacement of another appliance such as water heater. - 9.
 Boiler installed in building under construction, take care to insure clean combustion air supply during construction process.
-Airborne particulates such as from drywall dust and from fiberglass insulation can clog burner ports and cause incomplete combustion and sooting.
+Airborne particulates such as from drywall dust and from fiberglass insulation can clog burner ports and cause incomplete combustion and sooting. - 10.
+FOR INSTALLATION ON NON-COMBUSTIBLE FLOORS ONLY - For installation on combustible flooring special base shall be used.
+Please refer to